waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # IV.
 Current Plans & Tasks
 ## A. Current Plan: Escape Victory Road 1F
 **Status:** Party is in critical condition.
-The main exit is blocked by a boulder puzzle that my agent initially failed to solve due to incomplete data (missing impassable trainers).
+The main exit is blocked by a boulder puzzle.
+My agent initially failed to solve it due to incomplete data (missing impassable trainers), but my data-gathering tools have been corrected.
-**New Plan:** Having corrected my data-gathering tools, I will now use my upgraded `puzzle_strategist_agent` to generate a correct solution.
+**New Plan:** I will use my upgraded `puzzle_strategist_agent` with fresh data to generate a correct solution.
 My immediate priority is to gather all necessary environmental data and then call the agent.

 ## B. Archived Plans
 - **Victory Road 2F Western Dead End:** Confirmed via system feedback and re-evaluation that this area is NOT a dead end.
 The path forward is via the elevated platform, accessible because the boulder puzzle was already solved.